WISE-Community/WISE-Tests/readme.md

     git clone git://github.com/concord-consortium/wise4-test.git
     cd wise4-test

-Create an .rvmrc file to ise ruby 1.9.2 and a wise4-test gemset
+Create an .rvmrc file to use ruby 1.9.2 and a wise4-test gemset whenever you change to this wise4-test directory:

     echo 'rvm use 1.9.2@wise4-test --create' > .rvmrc

-Change out of and back into the directory to enable the .rvmrc file
+Change out of and back into the directory to enable the .rvmrc file:

     cd ..; cd -

-Install the required Ruby gems into the wise4-test gemset
+Install the required Ruby gems into the wise4-test gemset:

     bundle install

-Install executable stubs into a ./bin dir so you don't always have to start a command with: bundle exec
+Install executable stubs into a ./bin dir so you don't always have to start a command with: bundle exec:

     bundle install --binstubs